apache/kyuubi/docs/architecture.md

 and itself secured.
 The main purpose of Kyuubi is to realize an architecture that can not only speed up SQL queries using Spark SQL Engine, and also be compatible with the HiveServer2's behavior as much as possible.
-Thus, Kyuubi use the same protocol of HiveServer2, which can be found at [HiveServer2 Thrift API](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Thrift+API) as the client-server communication mechanism, and a user session level `SparkContext` instantiating/registering/caching/recycling mechanism to implement multi-tenant functionality.
+Thus, Kyuubi use the same protocol of HiveServer2, which can be found at [HiveServer2 Thrift API](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Thrift+API) as the client-server communication mechanism, and a user session level `SparkContext` instantiating / registering / caching / recycling mechanism to implement multi-tenant functionality.

 <div style="text-align: center">